CharlesBean/WikiTeva/README.md

 The properties file contains several parameters that can help debug.

-The Python script, WikiSummaryConjoiner, should be used on a Wiki dump to provide smoothest results.
+The Python script, WikiCorpus, should be used on a Wiki dump to create a summary corpus, and subsequent CSV and Reference files.